sekaiproject/ponscripter-fork/INSTALL.md

 Because it will be grabbing the required information from `Makefile.mygame`, it will automatically create your App in the base Ponscripter directory.

-Right-click on the application and click "Show Package Contents".
-Then, simply put the rest of your game's data (`0.utf`, data folders, etc) in `Contents/Resources`.

-NOTE: To set a custom icon for your application, simply create a file called `src/resources/mygame.icns`, and it will be applied at make time.
+NOTE: To set a custom icon for your application, simply create a file called `src/resources/mygame.icns`, and it will be automatically applied at make time.

 If you're building a Steam application, make sure you set `STEAM_APPID` in your makefile

-And then you should be able to launch your game without issue!
+Once built as above, you should be able to launch your game without issue!

 ## Building with Steam on OS X